Sanctuary Art Show

-For over 40 years, the Doll (Delores) Gardner Gallery (www.dgardnergallery.com) in SW Portland has exhibited work of a wide range of artists, from the celebrated to the emerging.
+For over 40 years, our fellowship has exhibited work of a wide range of artists, from the celebrated to the emerging.

-The gallery is open to the public and is located in the sanctuary of the West Hills Unitarian Universalist Fellowship in a beautiful forested setting at 8470 S.W.
+Our gallery is in the sanctuary of the West Hills Unitarian Universalist Fellowship in a beautiful forested setting at 8470 S.W.
 Oleson Road, Portland, OR 97223.
 Usually art openings are held on the first Sunday of each month (please check our calendar for confirmation).
 WHUUF hosts an opening reception for the artist, and the public is invited to join us in celebrating the artist(s) and their work.

-If you would like to purchase work from the current show, please contact the gallery at 503/246-3351.
-If you are an artist interested in showing in our gallery, please contact the Director at firstname.lastname@example.org
+If you would like to purchase work from the current show, please contact the gallery at (503) 310-0304.

-For a sneak peek at some of the art on exhibit this month, click on the link or image in the Art Gallery block on the right side of the page.
+For a sneak peek at some of the art on exhibit this month, click on the link or image in the Art Gallery block on the right side of most pages.